arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Both ViT and CellStats "nominate the potential role of TUT1 in cell cycle regulation".
 (No research made to confirm).
-Interestingly, sgRNA consistency failed for several genes, and half of genes has at least one ‘outlier’ sgRNA (out of 10).
+Interestingly, sgRNA consistency failed for several genes, and half of genes have at least one ‘outlier’ sgRNA (out of 10).

-In my opinion, CP-POSH has consistent storyline and more 'standardized' analysis.
+In my opinion, CP-POSH has a consistent storyline and more 'standardized' analysis.
 It looks more like a validation of approach/platform, and less like a bunch of interesting observations (though CP-POSH has these too).
 PERISCOPE presentation is more aligned to "get published in AAA journal".